MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 **_Screen 9: minimum and maximum values for the quantity and price columns_**

 In the query above, I added an extra condition so the result would exclude null values.
 Without this condition the result would have been the same, since we already checked (screen 2) that there are no null values in these columns.
 Still, I added this condition as "good practice", to make sure that if such a value did exist, it wouldn't affect the result.
 Based on the results above, it's worth additionally verifying the minimum values in the quantity and price columns.
 A value of 0 for price or quantity may indicate a cancelled order, a free item added to an order, or a return/complaint.
-To verify this further, I'm checking whether the 0 values in both columns correlate with the cancelled status.
+To verify this further, I checked whether the 0 values in both columns correlate with the cancelled status.

 ```sql
 SELECT quantity,status